-- 4.5 Fire Extinguisher Installation and Maintenance - 4.5.1.
-Fire extinguishers in campus facilities are located as outlined by the applicable National Fire Protection Association (NFPA) codes and as approved by the State Fire Marshal. - 4.5.2 Requests for additional units should be directed to the Fire Safety Team for review.
+4.5 Fire Extinguisher Installation and Maintenance

+- 4.5.1.
+Fire extinguishers in campus facilities are located as outlined by the applicable National Fire Protection Association (NFPA) codes and as approved by the State Fire Marshal. - 4.5.2 Requests for additional units should be directed to EHS Fire Safety for review.
 Additional units will be provided only where existing area coverage does not meet code.
-New units required for special equipment (e.g., Ks and Ds) are funded by the department adding the new equipment. - 4.5.3 Fire extinguishers are serviced annually by the EHS department, with the help of a licensed contractor.
-Monthly quick checks should be done by local staff in the facility.
-Expenses for the services are billed by Finance and Accounting guidelines. - 4.5.4 Vehicle units are only provided to DOT-required equipment.
+New units required for special equipment (e.g., Ks and Ds) are funded by the department adding the new equipment. - 4.5.3 Fire extinguishers are serviced annually by EHS Fire Safety, with an approved licensed contractor.
+Monthly checks should be conducted by a designee within the facility.
+The expenses for all auxiliaries and the services are billed by Finance and Accounting guidelines. - 4.5.4 Vehicle units are only provided to DOT-required equipment.
 The equipment operator must check the unit monthly and return it annually for service or exchange. - 4.5.5 Additional information is available at the EHS website: